-This report meets the requirements created by Ballot Measure 1 (November 2000), codified in Article VIII, section 8 of the Oregon Constitution, which calls upon the Legislative Assembly to appropriate sufficient funds for the state's public education system and issue periodic reports to demonstrate the sufficiency or insufficiency of the appropriation.
+This report meets the requirements created by Ballot Measure 1 (November 2000), codified in Article VIII, Section 8 of the Oregon Constitution, which calls upon the Legislative Assembly to appropriate sufficient funds for the state's public education system and issue periodic reports to demonstrate the sufficiency or insufficiency of the appropriation.
 Oregon law requires that the Joint Committee on Public Education Appropriation rely on the findings of the Quality Education Commission to determine what amount would be sufficient.
 If the amount is insufficient, the Legislative Assembly's report must include the extent of the insufficiency, the impact of the insufficiency on the state's ability to meet quality goals, and the effects of the insufficiency.

 For the 2021-2023 biennium, full funding of the Quality Education Model would require a State School Fund allocation of \$9.86 billion.
 During the 2021 Legislative Session, the Legislative Assembly provided \$9.3 billion for the State School Fund.
+The Office of Economic Analysis anticipates the modified corporate activity tax established in House Bill 3427 (2019) will generate \$1.4 billion in revenue for the current biennium directed toward funding education in the state.

 The 2021-2023 Legislatively Adopted Budget represents a significant narrowing of the insufficiency reported in past years, from 23.9 percent in the 1999-2000 biennium to 6.0 percent, or \$557.4 million, for the current biennium.
-The factors contributing to the insufficiency continue to be the effects of Measure 5's (1990) limits on property taxes; competition for limited state resources with programs such as social services and criminal justice; and increasing annual costs of providing educational services, such as increasing student needs, salaries, Public Employees Retirement System contributions, and health care benefits.
+The factors contributing to the insufficiency continue to be the effects of Measure 5's (1990) limits on property taxes; competition for limited state resources with programs such as social services and criminal justice; and increasing annual costs of providing educational services, such as salaries, Public Employees Retirement System contributions, health care benefits, and increasing student needs.